309 PUNK PROJECT

 BOARD OF DIRECTORS

-President: Michael Kimberl (he/him/she/her/they/them) As Director at Alfred-Washburn Center, Michael is a tireless advocate for those experiencing homelessness and poverty.
+President: Michael Kimberl (he/him/she/her/they/them) is the Director at Alfred-Washburn Center.
+Michael is a tireless advocate for those experiencing homelessness and poverty.
 He is also the drummer for Pauper's Grave and Dark Star Coven.

 Treasurer: Miriam Hoover (she/her) teaches for the Department of History and Philosophy, as well as works in administration for the Department of Art and Design at the University of West Florida.
 In her spare time, she plays a mean game of pool and creates art.

-Indigo Lett: (they/them and she/her) a longboarder and the Secretary/Social Media Coordinator for Strive (Socialist Trans Initiative) which is an transgender activist organization that assists the gulf coast queer/trans community.
+(they/them and she/her) is a longboarder and the Secretary/Social Media Coordinator for Strive (Socialist Trans Initiative), which is a transgender activist organization that assists the Gulf Coast queer/trans community.

 non-discrimination policy